lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - `TFT**/font`: Includes the fonts in .fon format and a readme.md
 - `TFT**/bmp`: Includes the icons in .bmp format and a readme.md

-For MKS TFTs, the ROOT FOLDER for fonts and icons must be renamed to "MKS".
+For MKS TFTs, the ROOT FOLDER for fonts and icons must be renamed to `MKS`.
 Fonts and icons folder structure:

 - `MKS/font`: Includes the fonts in .fon format and a readme.md